 The rest of the story…

 First, the ‘After’ pictures:

-At a time when I was very close to trying vegetarianism again to kickstart my weight loss and to help with my feelings of constant hunger, Sisson’s message resonated with me.
+At a time when I was very close to trying vegetarianism again (in order to start eating more bulk while maintaining calorie restriction and to kickstart my weight loss), Sisson’s message resonated with me and reignited by interest in an evolutionary approach to health.
 I was fired up.

 A Word to Potential Advertisers & Sponsors

 In the past, I have turned down nearly all advertisers who have approached me, because I simply do not believe in their products or services.
-My work has been mostly listener- and reader-support (via my Amazon Affiliate Link), and that tradition will continue here.
+My work has been mostly listener- and reader-support (via my Amazon Affiliate Link).

 You won’t see Google Adwords selling donuts on these pages.

-However, if you feel you have a high-quality product or service from which my readers can benefit, I will happily take a look.
+However, if you create a high-quality product or service that you care about, and you’re also interested in sponsoring my work on Latest in Paleo and HumansAreNotBroken.com, I will happily take a look.
 Contact me.